It’s finally time to share what happened at my other game during my December trip to Madrid.

 This wasn’t my first visit to Vallecas, in fact it was the third time I’d taken in a game there, having previously seen the perennial strugglers overcome the odds to defeat Valencia and Villarreal in 2014 and 2015 respectively.
 Alas, last season, Rayo’s luck had finally run out and they dropped down to the Segunda Division, where they continued to struggle.

 Talking of struggle, my day didn’t get off to the best of starts as I significantly overslept and left myself with little over an hour and a half to get ready, tidy up and check out of my hostel room, catch the Metro over to Vallecas and buy a ticket ahead of the 12pm kick off.
-This was achieved with moments to spare, as I took my seat in the (thankfully covered) main stand just as the teams were being read out.
-As with the previous evening, it was raining, so I was glad of the cover this time, but somewhat confused that the uncovered seats were more expensive.
+This was achieved with moments to spare, as I took my seat in the stand just as the teams were being read out.
+As with the previous evening, it was raining, so I was glad of the cover this time!

 The part of the stand I was in was also shared by a sizeable contingent of fans from the day’s opponents, Alcorcón, from one of the many metropolitan areas on the outskirts of Madrid.
 Segregation wasn’t in force as a look around the stand revealed a healthy mixture of Rayo’s white and red and Alcorcón’s yellow and blue.